jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_heatmap.md

 From the Spotlight Client, click **Monitor \| Heat Map** to open the Heat Map showing all monitored connections.

 {% include tip.html content="You can open the Heatmap with a subset of all monitored connections.
-From the left Connections pane click on a custom view or connection type.
-The **Heat Map** is the default view on the display pane." %}
+From the left [Connections pane][enterprise_connect_display] click on a custom view or connection type.
+The Heat Map is the default view on the display pane." %}

 ## Connection color and surface area